 - Have a firm idea of what job you are looking for

-- Know the kind of visa you are qualified
+- Know the kind of visa for which you are qualified

 - Be sure your diploma is enough to practice your job in the USA

-- Target only companies that are used to sponsor for the kind of visa you are qualified
+- Target only companies that are used to sponsoring the kind of visa for which you are qualified

 - Job Applying – when you apply to online open jobs

-- Spontaneous Application – when you send your application to the company with no current open job
+- Spontaneous Application – when you send your application to a company with no current open jobs

 - Through Your Network – when you are recommended by someone you know